 Once you've completed the steps in the uninstaller process, all Loopback devices on your system will be removed and the software will be fully uninstalled.
 You can then delete Loopback from your Mac.

-As mentioned, Loopback's uninstaller will remove the ACE component which provides audio capture for many products on the Mac.
-If you use other products which are powered by ACE, you’ll see a warning during the uninstallation process:
+If you use other products powered by ACE, you’ll receive a warning during the uninstallation process:

 If you wish to remove ACE anyway, complete the process by clicking the Uninstall Anyway button.
 If you later run an application which requires ACE, it will need to be reinstalled.